DimEvil/norms-for-data-use/norms.md

 ## <a id="citations"></a>Preferred citations

-These are the preferred formats for citing data published through the Canadensys network.
+These are the preferred formats for citing data published through INBO.
 If other citation practices apply, feel free to use them.
 We do request however to always include a link.

 ### Aggregated data